We are often asked to Notarize wills.

 1) WITNESSING THE SIGNATURE OF THE TESTATOR

-We can notarize an original will by stating that we witnessed the Testator sign the will.
-For this to happen, the Testator has to attend our office with government-issued photo ID and sign in front of us along with one other witness.
+In limited cases, we can notarize an original will by stating that we witnessed the Testator sign the will.
+This only applies to wills that will be used outside of Canada and where the client is certain that additional witnesses are not needed and affidavits of exection are not needed.
+For this to happen, the Testator has to attend our office with government-issued photo ID and sign in front of us, ideally along with one other witness.

 2) AFFIDAVITS OF EXECUTION ONLY (our preferred method)